OptimisticLock/GeometryD/README.md

 * I made a mistake of massively overengineering the type hierarchy of `Edge`s.
 I wanted to make it possible to allow for addition of new future edge types, e.g. an `EllipticalArc` or `BezierCurve`.
 I guess I wanted to use this exercise to experiment and find out to what extent ES6 is suitable for moderately complex OO.
 Seemed like a good idea at the time, but turned into a showcase on YAGNI, and slowed me down greatly.

 * In hindsight, if I wanted to overengineer, I think it would have been much more useful to focus on making `Wire`s, not `Edge`s, as generic as possible, make it an interface using iterators (ES6 generators would work nicely for that), so that very complex wires wouldn't have to be backed by arrays.
 The lower the maximum deflection, the higher the storage requirements for discretized wires, the more incentive to calculate them on the fly.
-Although, one would need to balance that against the cost of computations on wires, e.g. calculating intersections.
+Although, one would need to balance that against the cost of computations on wires, e.g. calculating collisions.

 * I spent a lot of downtime trying to create the right modular structure  (`import`/`export`/`require` etc.) instead of polluting the global namespace.
 Turns out, web browsers aren't very fond of accessing the local file system, because CORS.
 I even tried to migrate to Typescript, in part because of this issue, and also because a strongly typed language is clearly called for.
 I abandoned both attempts.

 * All in all, using Javascript for this has been an interesting experiment, but I wouldn't do it again.

-## Detecting intersections
+## Detecting collisions

-  The current version only detects intersections between line segments.
+  The current version only detects collisions between line segments.
 It is however possible to fist discretize an arbitrary wire to a desired maximum linear deflection, *then* check it for collisions.
 The demo does that (see picture above).
-Of course, the precision of collision detection in this case will be a function of maximum linear deflection.
+Of course, the precision of collision detection in this case is a function of maximum linear deflection.

-  TODO: Collinear segments aren't detected yet, and aren't detected as collisions.
+  TODO: Collinear segments aren't detected as collisions yet.

-  When two edges touch, it's considered a collision, with the exception of two adjacent edges touching at vertices omly.
+  When two edges merely touch (and not necessarily cross), it's considered a collision, with the exception of two adjacent edges touching at vertices omly.
 E.g., a T shape is a collision.

- The current solution is very brute force: it tests for collision all combinations of non-adjacent edges.
-That results in time complexity of O(n²) and space complexity of O(n).
+ The current collision detection implementation is brute force: it tests all combinations of non-adjacent edges, hence the time complexity of O(n²) and the space complexity of O(n).

  In the future, it should be fairly straightforward to collision-check non-discrete wires.
-To find whether a circular arc and a line segment intersects, we'd need to solve a system of a linear and a quadratic equations `(x²2 + y²2 = r²2 `in the adjusted coordinate system) and then find whether one of the intersection points (if any) lies within both the linear segment and the arc.
-The latter means r `alpha0 < atan2(y, x) < alpha`,  that logic already exists in the code in  `Arc.discretizeInto(wire, deflection)`.

-Intersection of two circular arc segments can be solved similarly.
+For instance, intersection of two circular arc segments can be solved by solving a system of two equations:
 ````
       (x-x1)² + (y-y1)² = r1²
       (x-x2)² + (y-y2)² = r2²
 ````
  Where `(x1, y2)` and `(x2, y2)` are centers of the circular arcs, with the algorithm for finding the center already implemented at `Arc.getCenter()`

+ The next step would be to test whether the collision points (if any) lie within both arc segments, i.e. whether `alpha0 < atan2(y, x) < alpha` for both arcs.
+Similar logic already exists in the code in  `Arc.discretizeInto(wire, deflection)`.

 Performance can be improved by implementing broad and narrow phases of collision.
 In the broad phase, we'd quickly rule out the edges which obviously can't collide, e.g. because of their bounding boxes not intersecting.